gracious-tech/copy.church/src/statement/explanation/index.md

 ### Was the Word of God historically restricted by legal frameworks such as copyright law?
 No. For centuries prior to the establishment of copyright law, Scripture was freely shared, copied, and translated without legal limitations.
 This open access facilitated widespread distribution of and engagement with the biblical text across cultures and generations, especially during the Reformation.

-See also "Message 3: The Commercialization of Bible Societies" at [Doreancon 2025](https://www.doreancon.org/).

 ### Aren’t there already some free translations available?
 Yes, some translations are already freely available [in English](https://copy.church/initiatives/bibles/) and other languages.
 But even though these free translations exist, it does not mean the need is met.
 God’s people should be free to share any translation and be able to select the best translation for their particular ministry.
 More importantly, many languages [do not have a free translation](https://fetch.bible/content/need/) available at all.
 Most minority languages have only one translation, for which distribution is restricted by copyright law.